friedrith/ux-research/extended-reality/huds/01-how-to-build-huds.md

 We used the welcome setup of A-Frame in order to get a basic scene to test the HUD.

 ![Basic scene](assets/2d-environment.png)

-I use `live-server` and handle window click to set the fullscreen mode (see the full code [here](benchmark-vr-technologies-A-Frame)).
-So now, as soon as I change a line in the code, the browser in my One Plus 5 embbeded in the Google Cardboard is automatically refreshed.
-However, it leaves the fullscreen mode.
-I only need to click on the button of the Google Cardboard (which trigger a click on the browser window) and it comes back in fullscreen mode.

 ## Fixed elements